john-cd/rust_howto/bk/src/code_organization/dependencies.md

 You may start the path with `::` followed by the name of the crate, if a crate name is the same than a module in your crate.

-Once you add an external crate as a dependency, you will very often bring items from external crates into scope with the `use` keyword.
+Once adding an external crate as a dependency, you will very often bring items from external crates into scope with the `use` keyword.
 See the [[use_keyword | `use` Keyword]] chapter for details.

 ```rust,noplayground
 // Bring the following items into scope: